 Public WIFI hotspots are unsecure.
 They are a prime target for hackers to steal your data and use it for illicit purposes.
 That is I use, and would recommend you to start using, a Virtual Private Network (VPN) if you connect to a public hotspot.
 What a VPN does is creating an encrypted tunnel between your device and the hotspot so that your data will stay private.
 I use NordVPN, and you can get up to 70% off when you get a NordVPN subscription.
 Get your subscription now!

-The Best Way to Stay Connected When Traveling in Mauritius
+The Preferred Way to Stay Connected When Traveling in Mauritius